writethedocs/www/docs/conf/portland/2021/cfp.rst

 Presentation format
 -------------------

 Presentations will be scheduled in 30-minute blocks.
 As the conference is virtual, all talks will be pre-recorded.
 We will offer resources and support for making your talk recording.
 After your talk, there will be a live Q&A session.
-You can opt out of the Q&A if you do not feel comfortable, but please let us know early on.
+You can opt out of the Q&A if you do not feel comfortable, but please let us know well in advance.

 Speaker benefits & logistics
 ----------------------------